nghenglim/sqlink/README.md

 ~~~

-## Limitation
+### Limitation
-Current queryfmt macro does not intelligently notify error like how format! macro do
+Current fmt_query macro does not intelligently notify error like how format! macro do